 clucking makes my day.

 Time passed and I started to notice that here and there a rotten onion was starting to sprout, or that you could take a lettuce and plant it in the garden.
-Once, there was a whole bag of very old broad-beans, and I was able to harvest at least 300 seeds; we still enjoy their progeny every day.
+Once, there was a whole bag of very old broad-beans, and I was able to harvest at least 300 seeds; we are still enjoying their progeny every day.

 This summer we are harvesting new potatoes from three large patches grown from old spuds gleaned from the dumpster.
 It is in fact the only way we should eat them.
 Those from cold-storage have a very high glycemic index; they raise our blood glucose and make us fat.